Roka20012/kottans_frontend/README.md

 # General Basics

 ## 1. Git Basics
--I have taught github a bit to this but not quite.
-Here I repeated the basics and also learned some new commands such as.
+- Here I repeated the basics and also learned some new commands such as.
 - `git diff`
 - `git log --graph --oneline`
 - I liked it)